cesarvr/blog/content/post/simple-cdci.md

   agent any

   tools {
-     maven 'Maven_3_9_9' // You can setup this using Jenkins Global Tools.
+    gradle 'Gradle562' // You can setup this using Jenkins Global Tools.
   }
 }
 ```